 Basics of Neck Trauma

 The neck is a particularly tricky area of assessment and management in the trauma patient, as it is the location for many vital structures.
-Concern for vascular, neurologic, digestive tract, and airway injury are of paramount importance in the evaluation of these patients, as all can be life-threatening.
+Concern for vascular, neurologic, digestive tract and airway injury are of paramount importance in the evaluation of these patients, as all can be life-threatening.
 Oftentimes, the neck trauma patient may appear stable, only to have delayed injury found later, causing increased morbidity and mortality.
 Neck trauma can be split into penetrating injury and blunt injury.

-The neck is divided into 3 Zones, which become important in evaluating and managing these patients, especially with regard to the structures lying within each division.
+The neck is divided into 3 zones, which become important in evaluating and managing these patients, especially with regard to the structures lying within each division.

-Zone I (base of neck) – below the cricoid cartilage (to the sternal notch): mediastinal structures, thoracic duct, proximal carotid artery, vertebral/subclavian artery, trachea, lung, esophagus
+Zone I (base of the neck) – below the cricoid cartilage (to the sternal notch): mediastinal structures, thoracic duct, proximal carotid artery, vertebral/subclavian artery, trachea, lung, esophagus

 Zone II (mid-neck) – from the cricoid cartilage to the angle of the mandible: carotid/vertebral artery, larynx, trachea, esophagus, jugular vein, vagus and recurrent laryngeal nerves